Understanding investment risks

 Members should be aware capital losses are possible, depending on the investment option(s) chosen and their performance over time.
 Fluctuations in investment markets will have on-going impacts on performance.
 This volatility is a normal part of investing and can occur with money you may have in other super funds, the share market, and other types of investment.

 Each option’s investment objective provides an indication of risk by stating the number of negative annual returns likely to be experienced over any 20-year period.
 For example, for the Triple S Balanced Investment option, it is expected the investment strategy will result in between four to six negative annual returns over any 20-year period.
 This means the risk of a negative return in any single year is between 20% and 30%.
-The Chart below illustrates the annual returns of the Triple S Balanced Investment option over the last 10 years.
+Chart 1 below illustrates the annual returns of the Triple S Balanced Investment option over the last 10 years.

 Chart 1: Triple S Balanced option annual returns to 30 June 2022*